-Husky Energy swings to profit in third quarter
+Husky Energy profit beats estimates on higher output, prices

-Canadian oil and gas producer Husky Energy Inc posted an adjusted profit for the third quarter, compared with a year-ago loss, helped by higher oil prices and an increase in its refining capacity.
+Canadian oil and gas producer Husky Energy Inc on Thursday reported a better-than-expected quarterly profit, helped by higher production and realized prices, and cut its capital budget for the year.

-The company reported a net profit of $136-million for the three months ended Sept.
-30, compared with an adjusted loss of $100-million in the year-ago quarter.
+The higher output was complimented by an increase in average realized prices for crude oil to C$40.05 per boe from $33.11 per boe a year earlier.

+Husky reported net earnings of $136-million, or 14 cents per share, which easily beat analysts average estimate of 3 cents, according to Thomson Reuters I/B/E/S.

-Husky posted a net profit of $1.39-billion a year earlier, which included nearly $1.5-billion in gains related to asset sales.
+In the year-ago quarter, Husky posted a net profit of $1.39-billion, which included nearly $1.5-billion in asset sale-related gains.
+On an adjusted basis, it lost $100-million.

+The company's funds from operations surged 44 per cent in the latest quarter, helped by higher U.S. refining margins.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.